shnewto/drinkspiller.com/README.md

 # drinkspiller

-> wip. tracking some of the stuff i've been up to
+> tracking some of the stuff i've been up to

-## todos before release

-- context blocks per page and per image/gif

 ## developing